Valeasmat/java-final-project/README.md

 ## Description

 This program has 6 functionalities available
-1. Print all teachers and their data
+1. Print all teachers and their data:
 This option shows the data of the active teachers in the university Result Example:
 ```